cr-norris/karma-bird-house/_happenings/nova.md

   - 'https://ucarecdn.com/b350ceec-88b8-4ec4-9a04-44828447d1a3~12/nth/10/'
   - 'https://ucarecdn.com/b350ceec-88b8-4ec4-9a04-44828447d1a3~12/nth/11/'
 ---

-Suspend your disbelief and climb into the sunset of 2018 at the Karma Bird House for a metamorphic evening filled with warm sights, glowing sounds and dream flavors.
-Welcome 2019 with an experiment in wellness and wellbeing – let conversation and good karma unfold.
+Climb into the sunset of 2018 at the Karma Bird House for Nova, a metamorphic evening for all ages filled with warm sights, glowing sounds, and dream flavors.

-From 7pm–1am a sensory symphony of lights, delights, sounds and sights will reverberate through Maglianero as a series experimental drink offerings test the palette.
-A transcendent soundscape will transform the room as quiet music plays loudly and loud music quietly — always leaving room for conversation and curiosity.
+From 8pm–1am this sensory symphony will reverberate through Maglianero as the cafe serves a series of experimental offerings to bring joy to your palette.
+A transcendent soundscape will transform the room as quiet music plays loudly and loud music plays quietly — always leaving room for conversation and curiosity.
+Relax and drink up the lights, sounds, and sights (no champagne nor countdowns here).

+Throughout the night, a sequence of fleeting popup performances will take shape hourly — folding in layers of music, dance, and visual art.

 Good karma only — a new clear, new year.

-The symphony be supported by artists including: Greg Davis, Matt Hastings, Lydia Kern, Sage Horsey, Cleo Cello, Wren Kitz, Amelia Devoid, Inspirational United, Oxbow, Solidarity of Unbridled Labor, etc.
+Possibilities by: Cleo Flemming, Gahlord Dewald, Giovanna Jager, Julia Maisto, Lauren Costello, Lucy Prouty, Michael Jager, Sage Horsey, Alder Studio, Maglianero, & You.

+This event is part of Highlight, Burlington's new New Year's Eve city-wide celebration.